6 Common Baby Ailments And How To Ease The Discomfort

 - Giving the recommended dosage of pain reliever

-- Place a heat pad set on the lowest setting OR a warming pillow or animal (one filled with barley or rice) that has been warmed in the microwave on the ear.
+- Place a heating pad set on the lowest setting OR a warming pillow or animal (one filled with barley or rice) that has been warmed in the microwave on the ear.
 BE CAREFUL NOT TO LET IT GET TOO HOT.

 - Hold your baby close.
 But be careful not to rock.
 The rocking motion tends to worsen the pain.